When I tell people about my bicycle travels, I often see them wondering, "Why would you do such a thing?".

 After cycling a hefty 120km through Luxembourg's hills that day, I arrived in Thionville at about 8pm.
-I didn't want my hosts in Metz 35km further down to receive me only at 22h, so I decided to take the train.
+I didn't want my hosts in Metz 35km further down to receive me only at 10pm, so I decided to take the train.
 I could however not find a way to get a train ticket for my bike from the machine.
-On the platform I spotted an absent-looking guy wearing big headphones and a black hoodie from some kind of metal band, surely he could help me.
+On the platform I spotted an absent-looking guy wearing big headphones and a black hoodie from some kind of metal band.
+Surely, he could help me.
 He told me bikes could be taken free of charge on the local train.
 Awesome!

 In the 20 minute train ride we had a little conversation.
-It turned out that we had some things in common.
+We continued our conversation.
+We had some things in common!
 He was a computer science student in the same year as I am.
 We talked about programming languages and atmospheric black metal bands.
 When we arrived in Metz, he helped me to get my bike out of the station.
 There we parted ways after exchanging contact information.

 A cozy evening at my hosts' house passed and the next day I set off to explore Metz.
 I was enjoying a burger in a recently opened vegan lunch bar when my newfound friend suddenly strolled in.
 Guess who was a vegan too?

 While cruising through the hilly fields and barely populated towns of rural Grand-Est, I crossed the paths of a man who turned out to be a fellow Belgian citizen!
 We were following the same route, so we cycled together for the rest of the day.

 He was a choir leader at a music academy who had just retired that year.
 His wife was waiting for him in Venice to attend the Biennale there.
 While I improved my French, he improved his Dutch.
 Did you know that "scarecrow" is "épouvantail" in French and "vogelverschikker" in Dutch?
 He also had some mild daredevil tendencies: